-Flat feet (Pes planus) are very common.
-Flat feet can be very symptomatic, and cause severe deformity and arthritis, and other times never really necessitate formal treatment.
-Within the flat foot umbrella exists posterior tibial tendon dysfunction, or “fallen arches”.
+Flat feet (Pes planus) are a common finding among the average population, regardless of age.
+Feet that pronate, or flatten excessively during gait can become very symptomatic, and cause severe deformity and arthritis.
+Just like many things in life, flat feet come in all kinds of shapes, and sizes.
+They often have planal dominance that will affect treatment, and dictate severity.
 Both kids and adults can suffer from painful flat feet.
-In kids it is important to rule out a “tarsal coalition” – this is an abnormal connection of 2 bones in the hindfoot that occurred early in skeletal development.
-Regardless of the type of flat foot deformity you have, there are great treatment options, both conservative, and surgical!
+In kids, it is important to rule out a “tarsal coalition” – this is an abnormal connection of 2 bones in the hindfoot that occurred early in skeletal development.

-If you are searching for a Foot and Ankle Surgeon who can provide you with quality relief from your flatfoot deformity, with high standards of patient safety and care, Central Indiana & Greenfield area Foot and Ankle Surgeon Doctor Wil Adams will be happy to consult with you.
+If you are searching for a Foot and Ankle Surgeon who can provide you with pain relief associated with your flatfoot deformity, Central Indiana Foot and Ankle Surgeon Dr. Wil Adams will be happy to consult with you.

-If you have a painful flatfoot deformity and have questions or concerns, please feel free to call Doctor Adams at (317) 477-6683 or schedule a consultation online.
+If you have questions or concerns, please feel free to call Dr. Adams at (317) 477-6683, or schedule a consultation online.

 Dr. Adams is a born and raised Hoosier.
 He attended Indiana University-Bloomington where he met his wife Allison.
 He got degrees in Nutrition Science, Biology and Chemistry.
 Dr. Adams then got his doctorate from Kent State College of Podiatric Medicine where he was a Dean’s List student.
 He then came back to Indianapolis to do his residency surgical training and was Chief resident.
 He stayed in Indianapolis and completed a specialty Fellowship focusing on Adult and Pediatric Reconstruction.
 During his Fellowship Dr. Adams helped launch the first foot and ankle dedicated surgical practice at Hancock Orthopedics, and has been employed there since.